 “Gender differences in revenge and strategic play: a natural experiment.” (with Sirus Dehdari and Emma Heikensten).

-Abstract: How we choose to respond following an attack sends a strong signal to our surroundings.
-A person who is quick to retaliate might ward off future aggressions whereas one who doesn’t may invite more which could in turn impact success.
-Yet research on gender differences in the propensity to retaliate is scarce.
+Abstract This paper provides new evidence of gender differences in retaliatory behavior.
 Using game show data from a natural setting where stakes are high, we ask whether men are more likely to retaliate following an attack and whether the gender of the target matters for this decision.
-We observe a 25 percent gender gap in the propensity to retaliate.
-Women are less likely to seek revenge and gender of the target matters for women but not for men.
-Women are more likely to retaliate against a male.
+The behavior studied in this paper is the decision of whom to send the question to in a quiz show setting.
+We observe a 23 percent gender gap in the propensity to retaliate: women are less likely to seek revenge.
+The gender of the target matters for women but not for men, with women being more likely to retaliate against men than women.
+In addition, we show that retaliation is a successful way to avert future attacks in the short term.
+This is especially true for women, yet we find that women seek less revenge than men.

 “Social Sciences Replication Project.” (with Colin Camerer, Anna Dreber, Magnus Johannesson and others).